-During our recent trip to Tasmania we spent the Sunday at Cradle Mountain (read about it here) and that was our last day with Craig, that evening we dropped him at Launceston Airport so that he could return to Melbourne for work on Monday morning.
+During our recent trip to Tasmania we spent the Sunday at Cradle Mountain and that was our last day with Craig, that evening we dropped him at Launceston Airport so that he could return to Melbourne for work on Monday morning.
 The kids and I continued on with our holiday before returning to Melbourne the following Friday.
+We had hoped to visited Mole Creek Cave on the way home from Cradle Mountain with Craig.
 I had a few things in mind that I wanted to see over the next few days but I hadn’t thought too much about Monday.
 After seeing the forecast I knew I had to do something that didn’t require too much outside time as the weather wasn’t looking brilliant.
-We had hoped to visit Mole Creek Caves on the way home from Cradle Mountain the day before but time didn’t permit and the weather was much worse that day.

-After a little lie in we got up, got ourselves organised and headed off on the 90 mins drive to the Mole Creek Caves (also known as Marakoopa Cave).
+After a little lie in at the Tamar Valley Resort in Grindelwald we got up, got ourselves organised and headed off on the 90 mins drive to the Mole Creek Caves (also known as Marakoopa Cave).
 Mole Creek is on the way to Cradle Mountain from Launceston so I had a good idea of where I had to go.
 I found the roads really narrow in Tasmania so concentration was required as the roads were wet with a lot of trucks around.

 When you arrive you have to stop at the visitor centre and pay for the caves and book a tour.
 You have to enter the caves with a guide as they are completely dark once you enter.

 Here are the admission prices for the caves;

 The King Solomon Caves, which are a bit further along the highway, are the same price but we never went on to them.